sh1boot/sh1boot.github.io/_posts/2025-04-16-more-efficient-nonsense-text.md

 In order to be able to write out literals, those literals are going to have to be exactly 8 bits long.
-There's not going to be enough space for all of them alongside the already-allocated encoding for length codes, so sacrifices must be made.
+There's not going to be enough space for all of them alongside the already-allocated encoding for length codes, growing the leftovers to 16-bit codes isn't legal, and so sacrifices must be made.

 ### Control characters